shirakaba/react-native-typescript-2d-game/README.md

 4: Now refer to cbrevik's [react-native-typescript-starter](https://github.com/cbrevik/react-native-typescript-starter) project for an example working project.

+If there are any problems specifically with TypeScript (eg. due to circular dependencies), refer to [ds300's react-native-typescript-transformer](https://github.com/ds300/react-native-typescript-transformer) GitHub project.

 # First build

 If you've cloned the git repo at this step (and therefore didn't get them installed as part of the setup), get all the dependencies with: